John Finch and The Father Effect

 It was only when Finch came to terms with the unresolved issues of his father-wound that he could begin to find fulfilment.

-As he kicks off the publicity trail for his book of the same name, we caught up with Finch for some insights about his life, the making of the movie and fatherhood in general.
+We caught up with Finch for some insights about his life, the making of the movie and fatherhood in general.

 The Father Effect in a nutshell.